Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Evaluation Result

 \subsection{Ablation Study}

 To better understand the contribution of each core component in \method{}, we conduct ablation studies as shown in Table~\ref{table/ablation}.

-Five ablation variants are compared.
-First, we evaluate \method{} (QA w/ Docs) and \method{} (QA w/ Graph) to assess the knowledge representation capability by prompting LLMs to answer questions based solely on retrieved documents and the constructed graph, respectively.
-Then, we implement \method{} w/ Text Index, where the summarization results are used as the index for \method{}, aiming to examine the effectiveness of structural representations for knowledge indexing.
-The instruction is shown in Appendix~\ref{appendix:add_exp}.
-Finally, we conduct \method{} w/o Graph and \method{} w/o Iterative Retrieval to analyze the roles of different model components.
+Four ablation variants are compared.
+First, we evaluate \method{} (QA w/ Docs) and \method{} (QA w/ Index) to assess the knowledge utilization capability by prompting LLMs to answer questions based solely on retrieved documents and the constructed index, respectively.
+Then, we conduct \method{} w/o Index to analyze the role of the index component.
+Finally, we conduct \method{} w/o Evolving to demonstrate the importance of index evolution during iterative retrieval, in which we construct the index based on all retrieved knowledge using \method{} w/o Index and use the index and retrieved knowledge to answer the question.

-When question answering relies only on the constructed graph (\method{} (QA w/ Graph)), the RAG performance drops by approximately 3\%.
-This indicates that the graph alone does not provide more effective knowledge for directly answering queries; instead, it serves as a form of knowledge anchoring that helps LLMs better interpret the retrieved information.
-Notably, for Qwen2.5-7B-Instruct, \method{} (QA w/ Graph) performs worse than \method{} (QA w/ Docs), suggesting that some necessary information may be lost during graph construction and evolution.
-Compared with \method{} w/ Text Index, \method{} achieves improvements of over 2\%, demonstrating that structural representations, such as graphs, are beneficial for knowledge interaction and understanding during the indexing process.

-We further analyze the effects of removing the iterative retrieval and graph modules.
-The evaluation results show that \method{} w/o Iterative Retrieval suffers a performance drop of more than 10\%, underscoring the critical role of iterative retrieval in incorporating sufficient knowledge for multi-hop QA tasks.
-When the graph is removed from both retrieval and QA stages of \method{}, rather than only from the QA stage (\method{} (QA w/ Docs)), the RAG performance decreases more substantially, by over 6\% (about 2\% more than the drop observed in \method{} (QA w/ Docs)).
-This result indicates that the graph structure further facilitates iterative retrieval by enabling the generation of more effective subqueries, which in turn retrieve more relevant knowledge.
+When question answering relies only on the constructed Index (\method{} (QA w/ Index)), the RAG performance drops by approximately 3\%.
+This indicates that the index alone does not provide more effective knowledge for directly answering queries; instead, it serves as a form of knowledge anchoring that helps LLMs better interpret the retrieved information.
+We further analyze the effects of removing the evolution and index modules.
+When the index is removed from both retrieval and QA stages of \method{}, rather than only from the QA stage (\method{} (QA w/ Docs)), the RAG performance decreases more substantially, by over 8\% (about 5\% more than the drop observed in \method{} (QA w/ Docs)).
+This result indicates that the index structure further facilitates iterative retrieval by enabling the generation of more effective subqueries, which in turn retrieve more relevant knowledge.
+In addition, the significant performance drop observed in the w/o Evolving setting, averaging a decrease of over 10\%, which highlights that the value of indexing lies not just in summarization, but in its dynamic accumulation of knowledge.
+Without iterative evolution, the model struggles to bridge the logical gaps between retrieved knowledge in different stages, leading to a fragmented understanding of the multi-hop reasoning tasks.